phoenixframework/phoenix/G_channels.md

 end
 ```

-Now any topic sent by a client that starts with `"rooms:"` will be routed to our RoomChannel.
+Now, whenever a client sends a message whose topic starts with `"rooms:"`, it will be routed to our RoomChannel.
 Next, we'll define a `RoomChannel` module to manage our chat room messages.

 ### Joining Channels